-The procedure involves the placement of a narrow catheter inside the enlarged, non-functioning vein under duplex ultrasound guidance, which ensures precise targeting within the vein.
-Once in its proper position, the catheter heats the surrounding vein for its full length using radiofrequency (Venefit™) or laser energy (EVLA).
-After the vein has been heated, the catheter is removed.
-During the subsequent weeks the body absorbs the denatured vein so that it is no longer a source of increased venous pressures in the leg and its associated risks.
+The procedure involves the placement of a narrow catheter inside the enlarged, non-functioning vein under duplex ultrasound guidance, which ensures precise targeting of the abnormal segment of the vein.
+Once in its proper position, the catheter heats the surrounding vein.

 Are there any limitations after treatment?

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”

 David Green, M.D.

 Dr. David Green is a Board Certified Dermatologist in Bethesda, Maryland.
 Dr. Green specializes in Dermatology, Dermatologic Cosmetic and Laser Surgery, and the treatment of Varicose Veins and vascular disorders.

 He is Certified by the American Board of Dermatology, is a Fellow of the American Academy of Dermatology, and a Member of the American Society for Dermatologic Surgery, and the American College of Phlebology.
 He treats patients from Maryland, Washington DC, Virginia and throughout the Mid Atlantic region.